 Storing Baked Cornbread For Up To A Week

-If you would like to keep the cornbread for longer, it can be refrigerated.
+If you want to keep the cornbread for longer, it can be refrigerated.
 Before storing it in a refrigerator, make sure it has completely cooled.
 Wrapping cornbread while it is still warm can cause extra moisture to accumulate.

 Once the cornbread has been cooled, wrap it in plastic wrap.
-Plastic wrap will keep moisture and air from causing condensation or drying it out.
+The plastic wrap will keep moisture and air from causing condensation or drying it out.